UTeach Student Handbook

 10. Complete the Formative Assessment at mid-semester and the Summative Assessment at the end of the semester.
 Cite specific examples of observed behaviors as supporting evidence.
 Discuss each evaluation with the student teacher.
 At mid-semester, concrete suggestions for improvement should be identified and then communicated in writing to the student teacher and cooperating teacher.

-11. Keep a file of memos, announcements, and all communication pertaining to the responsibilities of a university facilitator.
+11. Keep a file of memos, announcements, and all communication pertaining to the responsibilities of a Field Supervisor.
 Maintain communications by checking your e-mail and telephone messages daily and responding promptly.
-The university facilitator must be available for communications and meet deadlines.
+The Field Supervisor must be available for communications and meet deadlines.

 12. Communicate with your coordinator on a regular basis to ensure that you are both up-to-date on your student teacher’s progress in the schools.